nextflow-io/nextflow/docs/sharing.md

 Similarly, if you use an HPC scheduler like SLURM or a cloud batch service like AWS Batch to execute tasks in a distributed manner, you can use a configuration profile to define the settings for a given environment.

-See the {ref}`config-page` page to learn more about Nextflow configuration, and the {ref}`executor-page` page to learn more about specific executors.
+See {ref}`config-page` for more information about Nextflow configuration and {ref}`executor-page` for more information about executors.